sayanlp99/bits_notes/sem2/fullstack/fullstack.md

   - **Collections** (e.g., `/photos`) group resources under a shared context, while **items** represent individual resources (e.g., `/photos/1`).
   - **HATEOAS (Hypermedia As The Engine of Application State)**: Enables easier navigation between related resources.
 Use URIs such as `/orders/99/products` to retrieve all products in an order, reducing endpoint complexity.

-- **Avoid Database Mirroring**: Design APIs to present resources logically for users rather than mimicking the database’s internal structure.
+- **Avoid Database Mirroring**: Design APIs to present resources logically for users rather than mimicking the database's internal structure.

 ---